DiegoN21/Blog/content/post/2024-01-17-my-first-post/index.markdown

 ### Computing Returns

 Now, let's compute the daily, monthly, and yearly logarithmic returns.
-We'll use tidyquant and tidyverse packages for this task.
+We'll use the tidyquant package for this task.

 ```r